-- Please note - If you are using a GAP compatible handset other than the Gigaset handsets A58H, S67H, S68H, SL37H, S45 and C45, every call will be made via the standard connection, even if you press and hold the talk key. - You have activated the Automatic Fallback to Fixed Line option with the Web configurator (→ Page 140): If the attempt to establish a connection via VoIP fails, an attempt is made automatically to establish the connection via the fixed line network.
+If you are using a GAP compatible handset other than the Gigaset handsets A58H, S67H, S68H, SL37H, S45 and C45, every call will be made via the standard connection, even if you press and hold the talk key.
+If you want to use the non-default connection to make a call, enter a star () at the end of the number.